edward-eng/gamebook/gamebook/README.md

 -A logged in user upvote or downvote a game.
 -A logged in user can upvote or downvote a comment.
 -A logged in user can add or decline friends requests.
--A loggged in user can add games that their users have saved.
+-A logged in user can add games that their users have saved.